-About Us & Our Core Values
+Our Core Values

-We have a friendly Primary School situated in the heart of Haslingden with 430 children on roll.
-School starts at 8.45am (gates and classrooms open at 8.35am for reading) and finishes at 3.15pm.
-The school has excellent facilities including a multipurpose hall, a gymnasium, climbing wall, sports fields, full wireless coverage, laptops and iPads, interactive screens and a large IT suite.
-The pupils have a strong voice in the school through their School council.
+Our friendly school is situated in the heart of our community of Haslingden.
+The school has excellent facilities including a multipurpose hall, a gymnasium, astroturf, climbing wall, sports fields, full wireless coverage, laptops and iPads, interactive screens and a large IT suite.
+Our pupils have a strong voice in the school through their School Council.
+Our staff team is well established.

 Music, Arts and Creativity